jssteinberg/markdown-article-template/README.md

 # A File Template Proposal For Articles in Markdown

-Nicely formatted, readable text-only articles!
+Nicely formatted, readable markdown articles!

 This is a proposal for a file template for readable text-only, markdown articles (e.g. **blog posts**).
 It should of course be parseable to HTML as well.
 Metadata can be added without YAML front matter (YFM) in a more markdowny way.
 Metadata looks a bit like YFM, but is markdown, simpler and a more natural part of the article.
 It's all basic markdown.